 Ever wonder how a sleeping bag rating correlates to performance at camp?
-Before 2005, it was pretty common for campers to have cold nights due to the inaccuracy and variety of sleeping bag temperature ratings.
-Today, sleeping bag ratings give campers a clear idea of what comfort and limit temperatures their bag can be used in.
-This experience is what makes understanding the modern EN/ISO temperature ratings for sleeping bags so important.
+Before 2005, it was common for campers to have cold nights due to the inaccuracy and variety of sleeping bag temperature ratings.
+Today, standardized sleeping bag ratings give campers a clear idea of what temperatures their bag can be used in.
+If you’re in the market for a new sleeping bag, understanding the modern EN/ISO temperature ratings for sleeping bags will be an essential part of your journey.

-The reason for this protocol was a lack of standardized ratings for sleeping bag temperatures prior to EN/ISO standards.
-This meant that just because a manufacturer “rated” a bag for 20F, didn’t mean the bag could safely be used in those conditions.
+The reason for the EN/ISO protocol was the historical lack of standardized ratings that made assessing sleeping bag warmth a very subjective affair.
+In the past, if a manufacturer rated a bag for 20F, it didn’t mean the bag could safely be used at that temperature.
 It also made it confusing for customers as they started to compare other elements like weight, materials, and price.

-In 2005, the EN 13537 Standard was introduced to ensure that consumers could make “like-for-like” comparison between sleeping bags.
-All sleeping bags are now independently tested and provided with a comfort and limit rating.
+In 2005, the EN 13537 Standard was introduced to ensure that consumers could directly compare sleeping bags of a given rating.
+All sleeping bags are now independently tested and provided with a “comfort” and “limit” rating.
 In April 2017, the new ISO standard was introduced as an updated version of the EN ratings.
-The ISO update will serve as the new testing protocol for all sleeping bags moving forward.
-Although the testing protocol was updated, the end results of the tests will remain consistent.
+The ISO update now serves as the testing protocol for all certified sleeping bags.

-Below, we’ll explain what EN/ISO test procedures are, how to interpret the results, and what they mean for your nights at camp.
+Below, we’ll explain the EN/ISO test procedures, how to interpret the results, and what they mean for your nights at camp.

 The Sleeping Bag Ratings Test

-The EN/ISO testing protocols were developed in Europe and are a standard for all sleeping bag ratings.
-The ratings from this test allow users to compare bags that test to this standard and safely choose a bag that suits their adventure.
+The EN/ISO testing protocols are a standard for all sleeping bags.
+The ratings from this test allow users to reliably compare bags of similar ratings that test to this standard and safely choose a bag that suits their adventure.

 While there are some incredibly specific requirements for the sleeping bag rating test, it basically involves tucking a sensor-rich, heated manikin into a sleeping bag, and placing them in a cold chamber on a basic foam mat.
 Each manikin wears a specific base layer, similar to the layer a camper may wear.

 As temperatures drop in the cold chamber, corresponding measurements are taken from the manikin.
-In a nutshell, the test is looking for key benchmarks like when the manikin’s heat accumulates in the sleeping bag, the range where its temperature remains relatively steady, the point at which heat begins to be lost, and then when it is lost at a rate where the bag is deemed no longer effective, and continued use would put the user at risk.
-The results are tallied and the ranges of Comfort, Transition and Risk are established, along with the defining limits of these ranges, Comfort, Limit and Extreme, respectively.
+In a nutshell, the test is looking for key benchmarks like when the manikin’s heat accumulates in the sleeping bag, the range where its temperature remains relatively steady, the point at which heat begins to be lost, and then when it is lost at a rate where continued use of the bag would put the user at risk.
+The results are tallied and the ranges of Comfort, Transition and Risk are established.
+Published temperature ratings are those at the bottom of each range and referred to as Comfort, Limit and Extreme, respectively.

 EN/ISO Sleeping Bag Ratings